danielamar101/Icarus/README.md

     2. _priceToMintDiscounted: 0 or .1 eth
     3. _priceToMintFull: .2 eth
     4. _comicKeyAddress: The address of the comicKey contract you just created
-    5. _name: anything works
-    6. _symbol: anything works
-    7. _contractURI: Copy the uri commented at the bottom of the file.
+    5. _contractURI: Copy the uri commented at the bottom of the file.
 This will be used as the baseUri for all tokens and the collection metadata
 4. Add the newly create comic contract's address to the state of the comicKey
     1. Call setComicAddress in the ComicKey contract
 5. Deploy the moment contract with the following parameters: